What is a contact agreement?

 Here are some key points about the agreement:

 sticking to agreed timelines is so important.
-As children grow older, missing expected contact (like a letter at a certain time of year) can be upsetting
+As children grow older, missing expected contact (like a letter at a certain time of year) can be upsetting and unsettling

 Explore more about staying in touch